 Acknowledgments and Citation

-The report benefited from extensive contributions from NCSES staff and contractors.
-All persons acknowledged are from NCSES, unless otherwise specified.
-The content was developed by Amy Burke, Abigail Okrent, Katherine Hale (ProSouce 360), and Nancy Gough (BETAH Associates).
-Mark Boroush, Ledia Guci, Carol Robbins, Josh Trapani, Karen White, Susan Rotermund (RTI International), and Brian Southwell (RTI International) provided subject matter expertise.
-Jock Black, Wan-Ying Chang, Darius Singpurwalla, and Matthew Williams provided advice on statistical issues.
-May Aydin, Catherine Corlies, Rajinder Raut, and Ashley Vo coordinated the report’s publication process and managed the development of its digital platform.
-Christine Hamel and Tanya Gore conducted editorial and composition review.
+Mark Boroush, Amy Burke, Michael Gibbons, Ledia Guci, Derek Hill, Josh Trapani, and Karen White, all at NCSES, John Besley, University of Michigan, and Susan Rotermund, RTI International, provided subject matter expertise.
+John Jankowski, NCSES, and Rolf Lehming, formerly of NCSES, reviewed the draft report.
+Samson Adeshiyan, Jock Black, Wan-Ying Chang, Darius Singpurwalla, and Matthew Williams, all at NCSES, provided advice on statistical issues.
+May Aydin, Catherine Corlies, and Rajinder Raut of NCSES coordinated the report’s publication process and managed the development of its digital platform.
+Christine Hamel and Tanya Gore of NCSES conducted editorial and composition review.

-SRI International, Center for Innovation Strategy and Policy, assisted with report preparation.
-Jessica Avery, Kelsey Cooper, Steve Deitz, and James Sullivan, all from SRI International, provided an especially large contribution to the report.
-Michelle Goryn, SRI International, provided editorial assistance.
-Sylvia Garvey (ProSource 360) and Angela Haskell (Windsor Group) provided administrative support.
-Staff at Penobscot Bay Media, LLC (PenBay Media), created the report website.
+Ashley Begley and Christina Freyman of SRI International, Center for Innovation Strategy and Policy, assisted with report preparation.
+RTI International provided editing services.
+Staff at Penobscot Bay Media, LLC (PenBay Media), created the report site.
 The following agencies reviewed this report:

 Bureau of Economic Analysis